 Get into the spooky spirit at Victoria Park.
 The mini golf course has undergone a haunted makeover, decked out with giant props such as wicked witches, spiders, zombies, skeletons, and of course the famous carved pumpkins.

-11. Hop aboard this Halloween boat party
+13. Hop aboard a Halloween boat party